stellar/js-stellar-wallets/README.md

   DataProvider,
 } = Data;

-const dataProvider = new DataProvider({
+// You'll use your DataProvider instance to ask for data from Stellar. const dataProvider = new DataProvider({
   serverUrl: "https://horizon.stellar.org",
   accountOrKey: "<<Insert public key>>",
 });

-dataProvider.watchAccountDetails({
+// Some class functions will fetch data directly. const offers = await dataProvider.fetchOpenOffers({
+  limit: 20,
+  order: "desc",
+});

+// Others will watch the network for changes and invoke callback when it happens. dataProvider.watchAccountDetails({
   onMessage: (accountDetails) => {
     console.log("Latest account details: ", accountDetails);